 There are over 700 rooms in the palace

 Buckingham Palace has hosted thousands of visitors throughout the years.
 And with a whopping 775 rooms, it's not hard to see how.
-That includes 52 royal and guest bedrooms, 188 staff bedrooms, 78 bathrooms, 19 staterooms and 78 bathrooms.
+That includes 52 royal and guest bedrooms, 188 staff bedrooms, 19 staterooms and 78 bathrooms.

 All told, it's safe to say that there's more than enough room for the Royal Family.
 Even if there are many more royal children to come.
 At least we might get some more national holidays if they do.
 That's how it works, right?

 A massive fan of the royal family managed to break in three times